 If you’re a student in a different IU Bloomington school, here’s how to add or switch to a Luddy major.

-Accelerated master’s programs: earn two degrees in five years
+Accelerated master’s and 4 + 1 programs: earn two degrees in five years

 Earn another degree in just one more year of study.
 Some of our accelerated master’s degrees are open only to undergraduates in certain majors, while others are open to all IU Bloomington undergrads.
 You’ll become better prepared for your career and more likely to earn a higher starting salary.